antoniott15/ufcDataAnalisys/readme.md

 # Analysis

-For every fighter between the proposed years we have a median of the years.
+Plot of the age of the fighters.

 ![Age media](https://github.com/antoniott15/ufcDataAnalisys/blob/master/plots/ageOfFigthers.png)